Criticism of Tesco: Trading relations with suppliers

 Tesco denied squeezing its suppliers in December 2013 after retail analyst Cantor Fitzgerald accused Tesco of practices that risked breaching the Groceries Supply Code of Practice and criticised its trading relationships.
 Similar accusations were also made in April 2005 despite its record £2,000,000,000 profit.

 Labour relations

 American union leaders, representing employees of Tesco's Fresh & Easy brand, have complained that a "stark contrast" exists between the way the supermarket chain treats their British workers and staff at their US business.

+The trade union Usdaw relies upon a "partnership" model with large employers such as with Tesco, where there exists "privileged access" to the management of both organisations.
+This arrangement coupled with its actions has been met with criticism, such as where the union seemingly presents itself as being concerned more with maintaining its positive, comfortable position and easy membership supply than that of fair representation of its members, earning the union the pejorative backronym of Useless Seven Days A Week amongst workers and trade unionists.

 Customer privacy laws

 In January 2005, Tesco faced criticism for their testing of RFID tags used to collect information on product movement in pilot stores.
 Critics label the tags "Spy Chips" and allege that they are to be used to collect information on customers' shopping habits.

 Financial affairs

 Taxation laws

 In 2008 Tesco sued The Guardian for libel and malicious falsehood over the newspaper's claims that Tesco has developed a complex taxation structure involving offshore bank accounts in the tax haven of the Cayman Islands.
 The case was ultimately settled, with The Guardian issuing an apology.